kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 - Trave value is collected from Starports with tradehubs (1 Range per tradehub) - or from same system without anything
 - Trade policy decides what Trade Value is being converted into
 - Trade routes attract pirates which can be kept away with fleets patrolling along the route

+## Diplomacy
+- Have rivalries with unfriendly empires to get more influence!!!

+## War
+- Build lots of Defense platforms at chokepoints
+- Put your ships at the front line before war
+- Defensive buildings - all of them are good but Disruption field generator
+- Claim systems to get the Conquer War Goal

+## Ship design
+- Usually it's good to have a good mix of armor and shield
+- Try to get power down to 0